 !
 Perform the Boolean operation NOT.
 It returns the opposite Boolean value of evaluating its operand.
-Boolean logical operation OR.
-This operation results true if either one of its two operands is true. && Boolean logical operation AND.
+I Boolean logical operation OR.
+This operation results true if either one of its two operands is true.
+Function can be performed on registers too & Boolean logical operation AND.
 This operation results true if both its two operands are true.
+Function can be performed on registers bit by bit too ~ Not - changes status of bits within register ٨ XOR - preforms Boolean logical operation XOR of bits of two registers << Shift left bits of a register by defined number of bits Shift right bits of a register by defined number of bits